What Happened to Happiness?

 Who we are

 We are a group of psychologists, philosophers, educators, and web professionals dedicated to the advancement of scientific knowledge about happiness and depression prevention.
 We provide science-based information on life skills and habits needed to enhance well-being, build resilience against depression and anxiety, and pursue a meaningful life.
 We manage a multimedia educational platform, as well as various hybrid, online, and onsite educational programs, focused on happiness and psychological well-being.
-Thanks to the heartfelt dedication of numerous volunteers and a generous grant from Google Inc., about 3 million visitors, including faculty and students from 1,500 secondary schools, 2,500 universities, as well as representatives of more than 200 governmental organizations from around the globe, have accessed our educational resources, including lesson plans and web pages on the science of happiness and well-being.
+Thanks to the heartfelt dedication of numerous volunteers and a generous in-kind marketing grant from Google Inc., about 3 million visitors, including faculty and students from 1,500 secondary schools, 2,500 universities, as well as representatives of more than 200 governmental organizations from around the globe, have accessed our educational resources, including lesson plans and web pages on the science of happiness and well-being.

 What we do